Model Train Festival

 Hours and Pricing:

-During Model Train Fest, the Washington State History Museum is open daily from 10 AM to 5 PM except for Christmas Eve and Christmas Day when it will be closed.
+During Model Train Festival and the History Museum are open daily from 10 AM to 5 PM, except for Christmas Eve and Christmas Day.
+Closed December 24 and 25.

 Friday, December 22, 10 AM to 5 PM (Santa available for free photos 11 AM - 3 PM)